tsinghua-fib-lab/UniCM-Global-Climate-Modes/README.md

 ### Environment Setup

-This project uses **Conda** for environment management.
+We strongly recommend using a virtual environment (such as **Conda**) to manage dependencies and avoid conflicts.
 You can create the environment directly from the provided `environment.yml` file.

 1.  **Create the environment:**
     ```bash